steeling/controller-runtime-exercise/README.md

 1. What metrics does the controller runtime emit?
 Describe what some of those metrics represent

 1. What is leader election, and when would you use it?

+1. What is the difference between Kubebuilder and controller runtime?